bzah/git-training/exercise2_fork_&_PR.md

 # GIT training
 ## Exercise 2; no slides 19-36 of https://slides.com/danapopovici/gittuto-10aa0f#/19
-introduction to fork, remote, branch, push
+Introduction to fork, remote, branch, push

 1. Fork the repository on github
 2. Locally, add the forked repository to your known repositories with: